 I would say that only smartphone GPS solution is worse than not the GPS assistant at all.

 In most cases, it is so, and people relax and rely solely on the Phone’s GPS.
 I would say that only a smartphone GPS solution is worse than not the GPS assistant at all.

 I do not want to argue that the phone’s GPS is useless.

 I use it quite often, both in the car and sometimes even on the yacht.
 Actually, I have iPhone in my inner, the closest to the body, pocket even when on the ice fishing as the backup unit.

 So, now I want to find out what is the best GPS for snowmobile when it is used for ice fishing.

 I have a post about GPS for ATV trails, the mentioned GPS as Trail Tech 912-301 Voyager GPS, and other devices that could be used for a snowmobile ride.
 Voyager is the perfect device for the trail rider’s GPS.

 I say again that I am not so conversant in snowmobile details and therefore, I am searching for what I do not know on the internet.

 I am surprisingly found that no especially for snowmobile designed GPS device.

 At least by simply typing in Google with the keyword GPS for snowmobiles.

-Some manufacturers try to do something to fill this gap by the help of smartphone app by connecting a phone to the factory-installed infotainment system.
+Some manufacturers try to do something to fill this gap with the help of a smartphone app by connecting a phone to the factory-installed infotainment system.
 One of it is a Polaris Interactive Display 2.0.

-Is it good solution will show the real riders reviews?
+Is it a good solution will show the real riders reviews?
 I have not found any until now.